how to get results in the gym

 Success in the gym?
 What is it?

-Well, we can define success in the gym by reaching the goals that lead you to train.
+Well, we can define success in the gym by achieving the goals that drive you to train.

-If your goal is to gain muscle mass and lose fat, when you achieve that, it's a success.
+If your goal is to gain muscle mass and lose fat, achieving that is a success.

-If you go to see SportTV on the giant projector while you are in conversation, once you achieve that, it is also a success.
+If you watch SportTV on the giant projector while you are talking, once you achieve that, it is also a success.

-So here are the seven habits to make progress in the gym, whatever your goal.
+Here are seven habits to help you progress in the gym, whatever your goal.

 1# Consistency (daily)

-It is through consistency that you can achieve results, or not.
+It is through consistency that you achieve results, or not.

-If you are consistent in going to the gym, eating and resting, you will have good results.
+If you are consistent in going to the gym, with your diet and your rest, you will see good results.

-If you are consistent in missing out on training, ignoring your eating plan and your important hours of rest, you will also get results, but perhaps they are not the ones you are looking for.
+If you are consistent in skipping training, ignoring your meal plan and your important rest hours, you will also get results, but they may not be the ones you are looking for.

-Aristotle already knew this in the 300s BC, and certainly if he entered a gym today, he would have better results than most with his philosophy.
+Aristotle already knew this in 300 BC, and I'm sure that if you joined a gym today, you would have better results than most with this philosophy of his.

 Be consistent.